william-vw/xain/README.md

 \* _Generating the explanation may take a few seconds depending on your machine.
 The [eye-js](https://github.com/eyereasoner/eye-js) library, relying on the [SWIPL WASM](https://www.swi-prolog.org/pldoc/man?section=wasm) implementation, is not quite yet as performant as the desktop version._

+## COPD Use Case

+Recommendation rules, a domain KG, and example input for the COPD use case can be found [here](https://github.com/william-vw/xain/tree/main/n3/test/copd).

 ## XAI Questionnaire

 You can find our designed XAI Questionnaire [here](https://github.com/william-vw/xain/blob/main/xai%20questionnaire.docx).